 Seattle University campus event spaces are intended to be used for educational or academic purposes only.
 No alcoholic beverages may be consumed in public areas of University property without the University’s prior written approval, and the University reserves the right to deny or limit the consumption of alcoholic beverages.
 Use and possession of marijuana on campus or during any University-sponsored or affiliated activity or program is prohibited.
 The Organization agrees that it shall submit to the University for approval any descriptive materials, housing and registration forms, or notices concerning the Organization’s activities at the University.
 The Organization agrees that all concession rights and privileges, including, but not limited to, the sale of souvenirs, snacks, clothing, books, and of any other printed materials, are the exclusive right of the University unless expressly authorized in writing by the University.
 All decorations must have prior approval from the University.

-Yes, limited parking is available and can be arranged through your coordinator at the rate of $6.00 per vehicle per day.* Please contact your coordinator for more information.
+Yes, limited parking is available and can be arranged through your coordinator.

 Yes, we offer full registration services which include all necessary setup for online registration and ticketing for program attendees, training for registration administrators, and online payment collection for program fees.
 Please contact your coordinator for registration costs.